githubtraining/write-a-ll-course/responses/08_first-response.md

 To practice, I've got a file ready for you in this pull request.
 Go ahead and write your instructions (phase 1 for this objective) in the file in this pull request and commit.

+You may notice the file name and structure.
+They represent the best practices we've found to make things clear for our users.

 ### :keyboard: Activity: Write the first response, phase 1, for the first step of your course

 1. [Edit the file]({{ url }}) and write the instructions for your first step.